-- Redevelopment proposal that is 10,000 square feet or less in area and/or not visible from a street is exempt from the Major Design Review process and shall proceed through the Minor Design Review.
+Redevelopment proposal that is 10,000 square feet or less in area and/or not visible from a street is exempt from the Major Design Review process and shall proceed through the mMinor dDesign rReview.
+If a historic preservation review is required, it is still required for this type of proposal.
 If required, a Historic Preservation Review may not waived.

-- 3. Minor Design Review
+3. Minor Design Review

-- a.
-Criteria